-During the pandemic, food insecurity rose among Black and Hispanic households, single-parent households, and households with children.
+Food insecurity rose among Black and Hispanic households, single-parent households, and households with children during the pandemic.
 More people also enrolled in government programs combating food insecurity compared to pre-pandemic years.

 Food insecurity is the limited or unknown availability of nutritional and safe foods for everyone in a household to meet their basic needs.

-Last year, 35% of households with incomes below the federal poverty line were food insecure.
+In 2021, 32.1% of households with incomes below the federal poverty line were food insecure.
 Children with unemployed parents have higher rates of food insecurity than children with employed parents.
-Seventeen percent of unemployed households were food insecure last year compared to 6% households with full-time employed parents.
+Thirty-two percent of unemployed households were food insecure compared to 8% households with full-time employed parents.

-Black families and Hispanic families also experienced higher rates of food insecurity in 2020.
-More than 21% of Black households and 17% of Hispanic households were food insecure last year.
-Food insecurity increased by 15% for Black households between 2019 and 2020.
-Hispanic households experienced a 6% increase of food insecurity between 2020 and 2019.
+Black families and Hispanic families also had higher rates of food insecurity.
+In 2021, 19.8% of Black households and 16.2% of Hispanic households were food insecure.
+Food insecurity decreased from 2020 to 2021.

 People living in neighborhoods with limited public transportation and fewer grocery stores are at higher risk of experiencing food insecurity.